CROSS-PLATFORM AGENT IDENTITY PROTOCOL

+Every platform runs in isolation.
 Receivers cannot prove which exact agent sent a request or who owns it.
-Any caller with the shared token looks the same to the gateway.
+Any caller with the shared token looks identical to the gateway.

 Shared-Secret Blast Radius

 If one token leaks, any caller can impersonate a trusted agent until rotation.
-One leak exposes every integration.
+One leak exposes every integration across every platform.

 Disabling one compromised agent means rotating shared credentials across all integrations.
-No way to revoke a single identity.
+There is no way to revoke a single identity without disrupting the rest.

 AIT

-Agent Identity Token A registry-signed passport (JWT / EdDSA) that uniquely identifies each agent
+A registry-signed passport (JWT / EdDSA) that uniquely identifies each agent across all platforms.

 PoP

-Proof-of-Possession Every request signed with the agent's private key — never shared
+Every request signed with the agent's private key — never shared, never leaves the machine.

 CRL